 External Network Connections

 VVSG 2.0 does not permit devices or components using external network connections to be part of the voting system.
 There are significant security concerns introduced when networked devices are then connected to the voting system.
 This connectivity provides an access path to the voting system through the Internet and thus an attack can be orchestrated from anywhere in the world (e.g., nation state attacks).
 The external network connection leaves the voting system vulnerable to attacks, regardless of whether the connection is only for a limited period or if it is continuously connected.
-The types of attacks include the following:
+These types of attacks include the following:

-The loss of confidentiality and integrity of the voting system and election data through malware injection or eavesdropping
+The loss of confidentiality and integrity of the voting system and election data through malware injection or eavesdropping.

-The loss of availability to access data or perform election process (e.g., ransomware attack)
+The loss of availability to access data or perform election process (e.g., ransomware attack).

-The VVSG 2.0 requirements address the concerns of external network connections (see 14.2-E External network restrictions and 15.4-B Secure Configuration Documentation).
-Externally- networked devices or components such as for e-pollbooks or transmission of election results must be physically isolated from the voting system.
-This physical isolation can be described as an airgap between any systems that have an external network connection.
+The VVSG 2.0 requirements address the concerns of external network connections (see 14.2-E – External network restrictions and 15.4-B – Secure network configuration documentation).
+Externally networked devices or components, such as those used for e-pollbooks or transmission of election results, must be physically isolated from the voting system.
+This physical isolation can be described as an air gap between any systems that have an external network connection.

 Remote Ballot Marking

 Remote ballot marking is defined as an election system for voters to mark their ballots outside of a voting center or polling place.
-These systems are a tool to be used to enable no excuse absentee voting.
-They allow a voter to receive a blank ballot to mark electronically, print, and then cast by returning the printed ballot to the elections office.
+These systems are to be used as a tool which enables “no excuse” absentee voting.
+This allows a voter to receive a blank ballot to mark electronically, print, and then cast by returning the printed ballot to an election office.
 A voter may electronically fill out their ballot with a state-provided web application.
 Remote ballot marking applications provide another path to voting independently and privately for voters including those with disabilities.

 The VVSG 2.0 requirements apply to devices used to mark ballots inside a polling place or vote center.
 They do not apply to remote ballot marking devices and applications.
 The VVSG 2.0 requirements affect only those voting system devices that constitute a voting system and that are submitted for testing and certification.
 For remote ballot marking, the voter uses a web application, their own personal device, and an external network (i.e., the Internet).

-It should be noted that remote ballot marking applications need to comply with accessibility laws such as the Americans with Disabilities Act.
+It should be noted that remote ballot marking applications need to comply with accessibility laws such as the Americans with Disabilities Act of 1990 [ADA10].
 VVSG 2.0 requirements that address the accessibility and usability for the electronic interface of a remote ballot marking software application can serve as an informative resource for developers of these systems.
-For example, 8.2-A — Federal standards for accessibility, identifies the WCAG Level AA checkpoints in the Section 508 Standards as a requirement for voting system electronic interfaces.
+For example, 8.2-A — Federal standards for accessibility, identifies the WCAG Level AA checkpoints in the Section 508 [USAB18] – Standards as a requirement for voting system electronic interfaces.

 Internal Wireless Networks